The “Sound of Music” is a movie many people enjoy viewing more than once. I’m not thinking about movies but about the sounds we seldom acknowledge.

 Music would be on many people’s list.
 Music is defintately a sound that can enhance a mood for me.
 My favorite type or style to adjust a mood quickly is classical piano.
 Chopin and Rachmaninoff are the composers I enjoy the most.
 I often use their music to alter a mood.

 I can remember the “oh” moment when I learned from an instructor of music at SIU, that the reason younger people play their music so loud is because they want to “feel” the music.
 There is a young man who occasionally drives by my house on Locust Street and the sound of his music brings out feeling for both of us.
 I sometimes think his loud music actually vibrates his car.
 If I were predicting, as some older people love to do, I feel he will need a hearing aid sooner than most people his age.
+Someone told me that Santa Clarita audiologist specialist Nolo Aronson has been helping people for over 35 years with hearing troubles so at least I know who to go to if his hearing does get worse.
+I hope it doesn’t continue to get worse but you never know what will happen with health.
+And if he were to get a hearing aid, I’ve heard that there are plenty of things that he can do to keep his life as simple as what it is now which is great!
+My friend’s son has been told that he needs one soon and his doctor has recommended to him that he should consider having a look at these phones for hard of hearing people so that he can still get in touch with people over the phone without having to struggle to hear them.
+I think it’s a great idea as he will still be able to live independently.
+I hope this young man thinks about getting this if he does eventually need a hearing aid, which I hope with all my might that he doesn’t.
 I don’t know him but smile to myself each time I hear him coming up the road, because I know he’s feeling the music.

 I’m not sure, but I believe I am more sensitive to the sounds around me during the fall and spring season.
 It could be that I am so at ease with the temperature, pleasant breeze and sunshine that the sounds add to my comfort zone.
 Some sounds I seek out are the singing of the birds or the bluejay squawking.
 Some people, who study nature, call the bluejay the “sheriff” of the forrest.
 Have you noticed the sounds the crow makes?
 It seems to always be in the distance and the “caw-caw” is heard no more than three or four times.
 Their sound brings out the melancholy in me as I remember the visits to Bristol, Tenn., to visit my daughter, Becky.
 She lived in the country overlooking a beautiful river, she had a huge front porch which I loved sitting on early in the morning drinking my coffee.
 You could always hear the crows and their sounds.
 When I hear the crows here I always say, “Hi, Becky” and recall a memory or two about our time together both as when we were mother and daughter and I was in charge and later as we discussed philosophical concepts and feelings about her having to leave her wonderful world too soon.
 I feel memories must be mother nature’s medicine for the soul.